 Can you take metal in carry on luggage through airport security?

-You are permitted to take almost any metal object through airport security provided it cannot be used as a weapon, or isn’t actually a weapon, of course.
+You can take almost any metal object through airport security provided it cannot be used as a weapon or isn’t a weapon, of course.

 There is one strange exception.
 While you can take saucepans and other metal cookware, this is only permitted if they are not made of cast iron.
 Cast iron cookware must go in checked bags.

-Most things like the above can actually go in checked bags in most cases.
+Most things like the above can go in checked bags in most cases.

-If you are carrying a metal water bottle then this must be empty otherwise it will be confiscated.
+If you want to carry on metal water bottle then this must be empty, otherwise it will be confiscated.
 You can fill it out after security.

 Steel blocks ……

-However, in this 4th example, a small steel rod that is just over 7 inches long, the passenger is told it must go in checked baggage.
-This seems ridiculous as you are permitted to take metal knitting needles that are longer than this in checked bags.
+However, in this 4th example, a small steel rod just over 7 inches long, the passenger is told it must go in checked baggage.
+This seems ridiculous, as you can take metal knitting needles longer than this in checked bags.
 What is the difference?